 - A working knowledge of the English language (level B1)

 If you are interested in joining our 2018-2019 program, please click here to start your application.
 You will be guided through the process step-by-step, and kept informed of the progress of your application via electronic notifications.
 The next academic year starts on 1 October 2018, and applications can be submitted between now and the end of May 2018.
 However, we encourage interested students to apply as early as possible.

 Originating from more than 10 countries, some thirty to thirty-five young engineers and scientists work together in a unique international team spirit, following a tradition of excellence initiated by Theodore von Karman in 1956.

 VKI offers a one-year specialisation for in research in the following fields:

 - Aeronautics and Aerospace

 - Environmental and Applied Fluid Dynamics.

-Graduates of the VKI Research Master find a career in the research departments of industry (Airbus, Automotive, General Electric, Rolls-Royce, SNECMA, ...), in government agencies and international research centers (ESA, DLR, NASA, ONERA, ...), or pursue their education in a doctoral programme.
+Graduates of the VKI Research Master have access to exciting career opportunities in the research departments of industry (Airbus, Automotive, General Electric, Rolls-Royce, SNECMA, ...), in government agencies and international research centers (ESA, DLR, NASA, ONERA, ...), or pursue their education in a doctoral programme.

 NVAO ensures the quality of educational programs following the Bologna agreement for higher education in Europe.
-The complete curriculum involves a minimum of 30 ECTS of courses and 30 ECTS for an independent research project, corresponding to one full academic year.
-In the syllabus, the admission and diploma requirements are reviewed first.
-Then the course syllabus for the current academic year is presented.
-A description of research activities provides an indication of the diverse possibilities for the individual research project.
+The complete Research Master curriculum involves a minimum of 30 ECTS of courses and 30 ECTS for an independent research project, corresponding to one full academic year.